necsanuradu/CV/README.md

 * _I am good at covering all angles of a proposed solution thinking ahead but coding the present._<br />
 * _I am good at asking the right questions, I see things that other do not see and putting us together always exposes more of our progression._<br />
 * _I am good at admitting when I am wrong, I can not accept that there is a better solution to a problem and not implement it even if it is not mine._<br />
-* _I am good at saying there is something that needs to be discussed if that is the case, I will say it in the niceist manner but I will say it if it affects the project._<br />
+* _I am good at saying there is something that needs to be discussed if that is the case, I will say it in the nicest manner but I will say it if it affects the project._<br />

 ### Where do I think I can improve?
 I had a problem when people tried to run the alpha position and lead in any direction that they felt comfortable with, sometimes against the interests of the group/project and not on merits but I am currently working on this, I had insightful,  meaningful sessions with well-being coaches(Dana and Candida) on how to approach and disengage in such conditions.